gettakaro/takaro/packages/web-docs/pages/roles-and-permissions.md

 In this case, the player can use teleports on all servers due to their global role, but they can only set teleports on Game Server A because of their game-server specific role.

+### Timed roles

+When assigning a role to a user or to a player, you can optionally specify an expiration date.
+This allows you to create timed roles that will automatically expire after a certain amount of time.
+This is useful for things like temporary bans or temporary VIP access.

 ### System roles

 There are 3 system roles that are automatically created when Takaro is installed and have special meaning